For details, visit: http://sites.bu.edu/geddesgrants

 Yes, we recommend downloading RecordPad, an audio recorder that is free for iOS devices.
 Download it from the App Store.

 Q: I am an instuctor, what other options do you have for me?

 We have several digital tabletop microphones that you can borrow and use in class.
 You also can make an appointment to record yourself in the Audio Studio if you need to record selections for the web or an exam.

 Q: What is a shoot?
 What are skits?

 We call a video recording of a class in the video studio “a shoot”.
 The recordings of individual or group presentations are “skits.”
 Instructors can schedule a shoot for their class during class periods.
 We can provide a camera operator or train you in camera use.

 We can provide a DVD data disc with Quicktime (H.264) files of the individual skits, or upload the files to MyMedia/Kaltura where you can watch them or share them with your students via Blackboard.
 We’ll happily train you on how to publish recordings to a Blackboard site.

 Q: Can I post video shoots on my blackboard site?

-Q: I want to film my class, but I don’t want to use the studio.
+Q: I want to film my class, but I don’t want to use the studios.
 What else can I do?

-We recommend using the studio if possible due to superior lighting and sound, however we do have a small miniDV camera as well as small DV cameras that you may borrow.
+We recommend using the studio if possible due to superior lighting and sound, however we do have 2 small cameras that you may borrow.
 Both have tripods available.
 The same delivery options are available.